puppetlabs/puppetlabs-stdlib/REFERENCE.md

 Type: Ruby 3.x API

+This function is similar to a coalesce function in SQL.

 Typically, this function is used to check for a value in the Puppet Dashboard/Enterprise Console, and failover to a default value like the following: